 conference related to a leadership group of which they are members and officers, or students attending a meeting or conference as Georgia Tech representatives.
 These requests are evaluated on their individual merits.

 Requests for absences due to religious observances may be made directly to the instructors of classes that will be missed and worked out in an informal manner.
 Students also have the option to fill out the request form and submit it to the Registrar's Office as indicated above.
+Students should fill out the request for a religious absence within the first two weeks of the semester.
 Please note that after the first two weeks of the term, a formal request for an excused absence due to a religious observance may be made via the request form, but it will be considered as an appeal and will be reviewed by the Student Academic and Financial Affairs Committee.
 It is important for students to be aware that exercising one's rights under this policy is subject to the Georgia Tech Honor Code.

 In general, excused absences will not be approved for the final exam period, but SAFAC may be petitioned to grant exceptions.